hiro2016/ergodox_gui_configurator/README_DLT.md

         Hold LT(layer6,J) key, D key press, Release J key, Release D key -> Signals for J and D

-No matter how long you were holding J key, premature TL key release send signals in your current layer.
+No matter how long you were holding J key, a premature LT key release sends the key code found in the layer that is currently selected.

 #### DLT limitations
 Unlike LT, DLT evaluates the hold duration at DLT key release time and makes the decision when premature DLT key release occurs.

-Nevertheless, people hold down some keys longer that 200ms with some fingers while typing a English word.
+Setting the threshold value too low results in a lot of unwanted temporary layer switches.

-Spending 250ms for holding one key and then pressing another key is bearable but not enjoyable.
+Setting it too high means having to hold DLT key for a very long time.

-#### Solution and yet another issue
+Configuring DLT thresholds is a pain.

-If some fingers like to hold keys longer than others, then setting tapping term for each finger should solve the problem.
-Since encoding more than two arguments in a keycode is not possible, macro must be used.
+#### Setting different DLT threshold and others for each key

     case 2:
           if(record->event.pressed){